Nonameentered/SF-311-Data-Annotation-Tool/docs/labeler_improvement_plan.md

 1. **Environments**: keep only Local (developer machines) and Production.
 Use ad-hoc preview builds when necessary instead of maintaining a staging stack.
 2. **Configuration**: store Supabase secrets in `.streamlit/secrets.toml` locally (copied from the example) and via the hosting platform’s secret manager in production.
 Supabase remains the single source for auth + data; JSONL backups are optional.
 3. **Milestone 1**: implement the UI restructure (snapshot ribbon, decision/status cards, outcome sentence).
-4. **Milestone 2**: add the “My Labels” view, undo action, and outcome-alignment fields once the new layout is approved.
+4. **Milestone 2** *(Sept 23, 2025 – implemented)*: adds the “My Labels” view, undo action, and outcome-alignment fields once the new layout is approved.
 5. **Milestone 3**: refine queue prioritization and clean up redundant UI elements.

 ## 1. UI Restructure Roadmap